Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{Left-looking (modified Aasen's) algorithm}

-Choosing to maintain Invariant~3 and exposing in each step a single new column yields the left-looking algorithm given in Fig.~\ref{fig:LTLt_unb} (right).
-The described algorithm works whether initially the first column of $ L $ is the first standard basis vector or not.
+Maintaining Invariant~3 and exposing in each step a single new column yields the left-looking algorithm given in Fig.~\ref{fig:LTLt_unb} (right).
+That algorithm works whether the first column of $ L $ is $ e_0 $ or not.